collabdotcloud/docs.collab.cloud/docs/admin/extension-search.md

 ![Save](../assets/images/extensions/appreg-success.png)

-Once the app is enabled, bookmarks should now open in new tabs.
+Once the app is enabled, searchresults should now open in new tabs.